John S. Weeren

 He began his career as an archivist, first in Canada, where he was raised, and then in the United States, the country of his birth.
 John’s association with Princeton began in 1994, when he joined the Seeley G. Mudd Manuscript Library as a project archivist.
 In 1998 he was named head of public services, a position he held until 2001, when he moved to the Lehigh Valley.
 There he served as Moravian College’s first professional archivist.
 On his return in 2004, President Tilghman noted, “In addition to being an excellent writer, John brings a deep knowledge and appreciation of Princeton’s history and a broad interest in the life of the campus” – qualities that continue to serve him well at the helm of Princeton Writes.

 John enjoys all things historical, as well as the world of theater and gastronomy.
-Although he likes to travel, he is happiest at home with his wife, Kristen, and his cat, Pip.
+Although he likes to travel, he is happiest at home.